How to make the ultimate point-to-point picnic - The Field

 Be the picnic envy of your local point-to-point with The Field's guide on how to make the ultimate point-to-point picnic

-Be the 4×4 that everyone wants to visit during feeding time at the local point-to-point with The Field’s ultimate point-to-point picnic.
-Sausage rolls are fail-safe and scotch eggs a must but add a gamey twist to really impress.
-But if the weather turns inclement keep the chill at bay with soup – or a warming hipflask nip.
-And should the sun put in an appearance then pigeon pate is sure to impress.
+Is it going to be your 4×4 that has a group clustered around it at picnic time?
+Will your point-to-point picnic be the ultimate?

+Follow our advice and you’ll have standing room only.
+If it’s cold then you should keep the chill at bay with soup or a warming hipflask.

 Point-to-pointing is a ton of fun and an absolute must for a jolly sporting weekend now the season is over.
-Read March point-to-point dates to find your local fixture.
+You can find fixtures for 2023 point-to-points here.

 SAUSAGE ROLLS

 You cannot go wrong with sausage rolls at a point-to-point picnic.
 In fact, they are a picnic hamper essential.
 And the only way to better a sausage roll is to add game.
-Our venison sausage rolls are a firm Field favourite.
+Use our recipe for venison sausage rolls which are sure to be popular.
 Plenty will be back for seconds but our recipe makes an enormous batch.
 Or try these pheasant and tarragon sausage rolls if your freezer is still stuffed with pheasants.
 The season may be over but pigeon is prime eating now, so make woodpigeon sausage rolls – they are quick, simple and delicious.
 Or for something a little groovy, try wild rabbit rolls.
 These make larger rolls which are deliciously aromatic, with a rosemary skewer through each.

 SCOTCH EGGS

-Note: This article was first published in 2017 and has been updated.